 Oft-ignored APH stock has been quietly beating the broader market.
 In fact, it has one of the most consistent growth trajectories on Wall Street.
-Over the last 20 years, Amphenol stock’s total return has been 2,914%.
+For the last 20 years, Amphenol stock’s total return is 2,914%.
 Over the same period, the S&P 500 has rallied by 301%.

 Not surprisingly, APH stock has done exceptionally well since the stock market bottomed in March 2020.
 As of this writing, Amphenol stock is up by:

 - 23% over the last six months